Gimle/jsman/readme.md

 Setup
 -----

-Due to limitations on references in xsl in some browsers, this this project have to be run thru a webserver.
+Due to limitations on references in xsl in some browsers, this project must be run thru a webserver.

 Copy config.example.xsl to public/config.xsl and change the value within accordingly.